aosabook/500lines/pedometer/chapter.md

 Following the pattern from steps one and two, we add another instance variable, `@filtered_data`, to store the filtered data series, and a method, `filter_dot_product_data`, that we call from the initializer.

 The `filter_dot_product_data` method is the second place our low-pass filtering method, `chebyshev_filter`, is used.
 This time, we pass `@dot_product_data` in as our signal, and `SMOOTHING_COEFF` as the `coefficients` constant.
 The result returned is our signal without the high frequency component, which we store in `@filtered_data`.
 This final signal, `@filtered_data`, is the clean signal we can use to count steps.

-TODO: Drive the point of separation of concerns home here.
-Each of these methods does **exactly one thing**.
-Or, too much?

 ## Our Processor class in the wild